 RULE 5.
-SERVICE AND FILING OF PLEADINGS AND OTHER PAPERS
+SERVICE, FILING, AND FORM OF PLEADINGS AND OTHER DOCUMENTS

-- (a) Service: When Required.
-Except as otherwise provided in these rules, every order required by its terms to be served, every pleading subsequent to the original complaint unless the court otherwise orders because of numerous defendants, every paper relating to discovery required to be served upon a party unless the court otherwise orders, every written motion other than one which may be heard ex parte, and every written notice, appearance, notice of change of attorneys, pretrial memorandum, demand, offer of judgment, designation of record and statement of points on appeal, and similar paper shall be served upon each of the parties no later than the date on which the paper is filed with the court, but no service need be made on parties in default for failure to appear except that pleadings asserting new or additional claims for relief against them shall be served upon them in the manner provided for service of summons in Rule 4. - (b) Same: How Made.
+(a) Service: When Required.
+Except as otherwise provided in these rules, every order required by its terms to be served, every pleading subsequent to the original complaint unless the court otherwise orders because of numerous defendants, every document relating to discovery required to be served upon a party unless the court otherwise orders, every written motion other than one which may be heard ex parte, and every written notice, appearance, notice of change of attorneys, pretrial memorandum, demand, offer of judgment, designation of record and statement of points on appeal, and similar document shall be served upon each of the parties no later than the date on which the document is filed with the court, but no service need be made on parties in default for failure to appear except that (1) pleadings asserting new or additional claims for relief against them shall be served upon them in the manner provided for service of summons in Rule 4, and (2) when applicable, a copy of a request for default or default judgment must be mailed as set forth in Rule 55(f).

+(b) Same: How Made.
 Whenever under these rules service is required or permitted to be made upon a party represented by an attorney, the service shall be made upon the attorney unless service upon the party personally is ordered by the court.
 When an attorney has filed a limited appearance under Rule 11(b), service upon the attorney is not required.
 Service upon an attorney who has ceased to represent a party is a sufficient compliance with this subdivision until written notice of change of attorneys has been served upon the other parties.
-Except as otherwise provided in these rules, service of the documents described in subdivision (a) upon a party who is represented by an attorney or an unpresented party who has opted in to Electronic Service shall be made - (1) by delivering a copy to the attorney or to the party; or - (2) by Electronic Service to the last known electronic mail address provided to the court or, if no electronic mail address is known, mailing it to the last known regular mail address, or, if neither is known, by leaving it with the clerk of the court.
+Except as otherwise provided in these rules, service of the documents described in subdivision (a) upon a party who is represented by an attorney or an unpresented party who has opted in to Electronic Service shall be made

+(1) by delivering a copy to the attorney or to the party; or

+(2) by Electronic Service to the last known electronic mail address provided to the court or, if no electronic mail address is known, mailing it to the last known regular mail address, or, if neither is known, by leaving it with the clerk of the court.